chehx/chehx.github.io/_pages/about.md

 # 🔥 News
+- *2024.01*: &nbsp;🎉🎉 Our paper got accepted by Patterns and will be published soon!
 - *2023.12*: &nbsp;🎉🎉 Our paper got accepted by AAAI 2024, see you in Vancouver!
 - *2023.11*: &nbsp;🎉🎉 Our paper got accepted by Nature Medicine and will be published soon!
 - *2023.06*: &nbsp;🎉🎉 I successfully passed my PhD qualifying examination, thanks to my advisor and all the committee members!